Frequently Asked Questions

 To be eligible, the candidate must have been alive on February 6, 2022, the date of the 70th anniversary of The Queen’s accession to the Throne.

-WILL SOME PEOPLE RECEIVE THE MEDAL AUTOMATICALLY?
+DID SOME PEOPLE RECEIVE THE MEDAL AUTOMATICALLY?

 WILL THE LIST OF RECIPIENTS BE PUBLIC?